Best Mountain Biking Knee Pads: Comfortable Protection for Trail Riders

 Coverage area

-Some pads cover just the kneecap.
-Others extend down the shin or up the lower thigh.
-For general trail riding, kneecap-and-lower-shin coverage is a good sweet spot.
-Sets that include elbow and wrist guards are a smart bonus for beginners who are still building their balance and may catch themselves with their hands on a fall.
+Some pads cover just the kneecap, while others extend down the shin or up toward the lower thigh.
+For trail riding, you mainly want solid kneecap coverage.
+If you're buying a set that includes elbow pads and wrist guards too, that's great for a beginner who wants all-around protection, especially for younger riders who are still getting comfortable on a bike.

 Our Top Picks at a Glance